Last Updated on: 10th June 2023, 10:41 am

-Here are the most common explanations for panting and labored breathing:
+Here are the explanations for panting and labored breathing:

 The parrot may be breathing heavily after exercise because it has exhausted itself.
-This isn’t always a concern as long as the panting subsides quickly.
+If the panting subsides within a few minutes, this isn’t necessarily a concern.

 Flying, in particular, requires a lot of energy.
 If a parrot is getting older or only needs to travel a short distance, it may prefer to walk or hop.

 The likeliest explanation for a parrot breathing heavily is excess weight.
-Find the ideal weight for the breed of parrot and weigh it weekly, ensuring it’s not growing too heavy to sustain its lifestyle.
+Find the ideal weight for the parrot species and weigh it weekly, ensuring it’s not growing too heavy to sustain its lifestyle.

 Parrots flourish with an ambient temperature between 65 and 80OF, with a humidity level of around 40–60%.
-Any hotter and drier, and it may start struggling for breath.
+Any hotter and drier, and it may struggle for breath.

 Birds don’t sweat, but a parrot may be prone to overheating during the summer or if you turn up artificial heating sources in winter.
 Other than heavy breathing through the beak, other signs include: